tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 TSO is a global monotonically increasing timestamp, which help the generation of timestamp be independent to local clock of machine, and be immune to issues such as reverse between machine reboot.

 Physical part is refreshed by repeatedly acquiring TSO in a period of `500ms`, to keep it being closed the real world time.

+On startup, physical part must be initialized by a successful TSO, to ensure that HLC is larger than last running.
+RawKV write operations will fail if the initialization has not been completed.
+(TiKV also can't startup when PD is out of service).

-And it can tolerate fault of TSO no longer than `30s`, to keep time-related metrics such as RPO reasonable.
+After that, HLC can tolerate fault of TSO.
+RawKV operations are normal, but time-related metrics such as RPO is not reasonable.
+Meanwhile, as TiKV-CDC being highly dependent to PD (for cluster and task management, checkpoint, etc.), the replication will not be working.

-Besides, on startup, physical part must be initialized by a successful TSO.

 ##### 2.2.2 Logical Part of Timestamp